Can you Use a Calculator on the GMAT

 Reading Time: 7 minutes

 One of the questions we hear most frequently from students who are beginning their GMAT prep is, “Are calculators allowed on the GMAT?”
+It seems that every test has a different position.
+The GRE provides an on-screen basic calculator for all math questions Conversely, the SAT and ACT both allow students to bring very sophisticated calculators to their tests.
+So, how about the GMAT?
+Calculator or no calculator?

 In this article, we’ll answer all of your burning questions about using a calculator on the GMAT.
+We’ll look at which sections allow a calculator and the type of calculator that can be used.

 Let’s start with the most important question of all:

-Can You Use a Calculator on the GMAT
+Can You Use a Calculator on the GMAT?

 KEY FACT: